RimFaxxe/Horse-Star-Reconstructed/docs/findings/system_overview.md

 ```
 Editor Default Resources/Build Infos/
 ```
 at runtime and deleted when the game closed, which is why they no longer exist on any recovered installation.
+A minimal version of them was rebuilt and is accepted by the game, and properly served by the local server.

 ### .picf Format